 - Third ensuite twin bedroom

-- Six-bed bunk room, ideal for kids or large groups
+- Six-bed bunk room, ideal for large groups

 - Indulgent bathtub in the ground floor bathroom